4eckd/betcartel/readme.md

 ## SQLite + S3 database option
 WordPress usually runs with a MySQL (or MariaDB) database.
 That means hosting a database that runs 24/7.

 A [SQLite database](https://github.com/WordPress/sqlite-database-integration) option has been developed by members of the WordPress community.
-With the recent ability to *conditionally write* to S3-compatible object storage a decentralized and serverless data layer for ServerlessWP is possible.
+With the recent ability to *conditionally write* to S3-compatible object storage a decentralized and serverless data layer for betcartel is possible.

-Check out the [diagram of the SQLite+S3 logic](https://github.com/mitchmac/ServerlessWP/wiki/How-does-SQLite-with-S3-work-with-ServerlessWP%3F) if you're interested in how it works.
+Check out the [diagram of the SQLite+S3 logic](https://github.com/4eckd/betcartel/wiki/How-does-SQLite-with-S3-work-with-betcartel%3F) if you're interested in how it works.

-ServerlessWP supports both SQLite+S3 and MySQL as database options.
+Betcartel supports both SQLite+S3 and MySQL as database options.
 Some of the trade-offs:

 | SQLite+S3 | MySQL |
 |---|---|